hovatterz/Ludum-Dare-28/README.markdown

 roguelike since you only get one life.
 This project was for the 48 hour compo.

+## Postmortem

+I was not able to complete the project as I had planned it out due to work obligations.
+All in all I still call it a success since I came up with a few ideas for my primary project.

+### Missing Features

+- Items, inventory, and equipment
+- More enemy types
+- Pathfinding for enemies to chase the player
+- Proper dungeon generation

 ## Controls

 | Key | Action      |